Register or log-in to read.Read More

 Letters & Reports

 These are my periodic letters and special reports for clients and the interested.
-My general themes have been consistently been to identify risks and search for opportunities in the biggest trends.
+My general theme are to identify risks and search for opportunities in the biggest trends.

 Embrace Change And Volatility

-Today, I am publishing material to help investors adapt in an era of rapid change.
-These changes are impacted by aging demographics, climate change, global debt, technological advancement and geopolitical challenges.
+I am publishing pieces to help investors adapt in an era of rapid change.
+There are six major secular trends impacting the global economy and markets:

 For the past few years, I have been writing about how the global economy is poised for a very long period of slower growth.
 Early this year on MarketWatch, I dubbed what was going on as “slow growth forever.”
 While I know that people want to believe that the global and U.S. economies can grow faster, the reality is that slower growth is structural in nature.Read More